Make your home warm and inviting to boost your home’s value and speed up the sale process.

 Brush on a fresh coat of warm, neutral-color paint in each room.
 Ask your real estate agent for help choosing the right shade.
 Then accessorize.
 Adding a vibrant afghan, throw, or accent pillows for the couch will jazz up a muted living room, as will a healthy plant or a bright vase on your mantle.
 High-wattage bulbs in your light fixtures will also brighten up rooms and basements.

 6. Set the scene

-Lay logs in the fireplace, and set your dining room table with dishes and a centerpiece of fresh fruit or flowers.
+Lay logs in the fireplace, conduct a furnace repair, and set your dining room table with dishes and a centerpiece of fresh fruit or flowers.
 Create other vignettes throughout the home—such as a chess game in progress—to help buyers envision living there.
 Replace heavy curtains with sheer ones that let in more light.

 Make your bathrooms feel luxurious by adding a new shower curtain, towels, and fancy guest soaps (after you put all your personal toiletry items are out of sight).
 Judiciously add subtle potpourri, scented candles, or boil water with a bit of vanilla mixed in.
 If you have pets, clean bedding frequently and spray an odor remover before each showing.

 7. Make the entrance grand